 6. Jewellery Quarter

-If you are a shopping freak visiting Birmingham, you can’t miss the most prominent and vibrant area here.
-We are talking about Birmingham’s Jewellery Quarter this time.
-The Jewellery Quarter is the UK’s biggest business centre involved in jewellery businesses.
-About 40 per cent of the total of Britain’s jewellery in the UK is produced here.
+If you are a shopping freak visiting Birmingham, you can’t miss the most prominent and vibrant area here – We are talking about Birmingham’s Jewellery Quarter.

-Visit Jewellery Quarter’s museum and explore the history of their jewellery on a lively guided tour.
-You can take part in the live demonstrations at the jewellers’ bench and get an insight into their working life.
+Visit Jewellery Quarter’s museum and explore the history of their jewelry on a lively guided tour.
+You can participate in the live demonstrations at the jewelers’ bench and get an insight into their working life.

-Well, on top of it, you can learn various jewellery-making techniques in the Adult Jewelry Workshop and create your own silver spinning ring.
+On top of that, you can learn various jewelry-making techniques in the Adult Jewelry Workshop and create your silver spinning ring.

-Only 10 people are allowed in one workshop at a time, so it’s better to book your place in advance to avoid inconvenience.
+Only ten people are allowed in one workshop at a time, so booking your place in advance is better to avoid inconvenience.

 7. Birmingham Botanical Gardens

-One of the gorgeous places to visit in Birmingham is The Birmingham Botanical Gardens spread over an area of 15 hectares.
+One of the gorgeous places to visit here is the Birmingham Botanical Gardens, spread over 15 hectares.
 There are numerous plant species in the area.

 Westbourne Road, Birmingham, England, B15 3TR

-Birmingham Botanical Gardens organises different events from time to time.
-Storytime at the Gardens and Symmetry in Nature are some of the events in the line.
-You can also become a member of the organisation to stay updated about all upcoming events.
+Birmingham Botanical Gardens organizes different events from time to time.
+Storytime at the Gardens and Symmetry in Nature are some events in the line.
+You can also become a member of the organization to stay updated about all upcoming events.

 There is a beautiful collection of bonsai trees and tropical birds.
 It covers a wide range of more than 7000 plants from all over the world.